E2

 Safety first: Isolate power and gas.
 Allow the unit to cool before opening the combustion chamber.

 • 1.
 Clean burner and electrodes: Remove the burner assembly following Junkers instructions.
 Clean burner surfaces and ports with a soft brush.
-Clean the ionisation electrode with fine abrasive pad and check for cracks.
+Clean the ionization electrode with a fine abrasive pad and check for cracks.

 • 2.
 Check grounding: Verify that the furnace has a solid earth connection.
 Loose or corroded earth terminals can cause unstable flame detection.
 Tighten and clean all earth points.

 • 3.
-Gas pressure and quality: Have a technician check that gas pressure is within specification and that the combustion is correctly adjusted.
-Low pressure or incorrect gas type can cause flame instability.
+Gas pressure and quality: Have a technician check that gas pressure is within specification and that combustion is correctly adjusted.
+Low pressure or an incorrect gas type can cause flame instability.

 • 4.
-Replace ionisation electrode if needed: If the electrode is worn, cracked, or heavily corroded, replace it with an original Junkers part.
+Replace ionization electrode if needed: If the electrode is worn, cracked, or heavily corroded, replace it with an original Junkers part.

 • 5.
 Monitor operation: After reassembly, run the furnace and observe flame stability through the inspection window.
 If E2 recurs, further combustion analysis by a professional is required.